robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 ## Egon is stumbling home in bluing and rags

-Egon is a painter and a central character in this chapter.
+Egon is a painter and a central character.
+His full name is Egon Byzkn.
-It must be said of Egon that while he does not have a great deal of initiative, he does have the admirable quality of perseverence.
+It must be said of Egon that while he does not have a great deal of initiative, he does have an extraordinary ability to persevere.
 Once he gets an idea in his head he will keep pursuing it, for much longer than most people.
-Also Egon has a friend named Kdppi; whose name is unpronounceable.
-She is quite the opposite of Egon: She has a wealth of ideas and initiative but she always seems rather busy, particularly doing her homework... so she can come across as a little bit impatient.
+Egon has a friend named Kyd; whose last name is Pypkn.
+She is rather the opposite of Egon in some ways: She has a wealth of ideas and initiative but she tends to seem rather busy, particularly busy with her homework... to be honest she can come across as a little impatient.

+Most mornings around 9:30 or so Egon and Kyd have coffee in the piazza, the public square at the center of the town where they live, a town called Monte Carlo.

-One evening Egon was stumbling home (he is rather uncoordinated, more so in the later phases of theevening) when he passed by a restaurant.
-Really it is a pub; but they serve curry and rice.
-In the pub there is a television, and the television shouts at Egon as he walks by:
+One evening Egon is stumbling home (he is rather uncoordinated, more so in the later stages of the evening) when he passes a restaurant.
+Really it is a pub; but they serve curry with rice.
+In this pub there is a television, and the television shouts at Egon as he walks by:
 '...
 Something Something Something Binomial Theorem Something Something!!'
-Egon perseveres, continues walking, arrives home and falls asleep.
+Egon ignores this, perseveres, continues walking, arrives home and falls asleep.

-The next morning he meets Kdppi for coffee.
+The next morning Egon meets Kyd for coffee in the piazza.
 She seems to be working on a homework problem that involves writing rows of zeros across a piece of paper.
+Egon clears his throat.

 'A television shouted "Binomial Theorem" at me last night", observes Egon.
 "Do you have any notion of what that means?"

-"Certainly!" responded Kdppi.
-She writes down on a fresh sheet of paper $( \alpha \; + \; \beta )^n$.
+"Certainly!" responded Kyd.
+She writes down on a fresh sheet of paper ${( \alpha \; + \; \beta )}^n$.

-Egon stares at it for a few moments.
+Egon stares at this for a few moments.
 "What is this $\alpha you have here?"

-"Oh that's the beauty of it: $\alpha$ can be anything!"
+"Oh that's the beauty of the binomial theorem: $\alpha$ can be anything you like."

 Egon stared for a few more moments.
 "And $\beta$?
 I suppose $\beta$ can be anything?"